Guidelines for Helicopter Utilization

 - Penetrating injuries to the chest, abdomen, head, neck or groin

-- Falls of 20 feet or more for adults, 10 feet or more for patients 12 years of age or younger
+- Falls > 20 feet in adults or > 10 feet in patients age 12 or younger

-- High speed crash with intrusion into the passenger compartment of more than 12 inches
+- Intrusion into the passenger compartment of vehicle > 12 inches

-Suspected acute stroke with positive Cincinnati pre-hospital stroke scale when patient's expected arrival at a Stroke Center would be within 2 hours of symptom onset.
+- Suspected acute stroke when patient's expected arrival at a comprehensive Stroke Center would be within 2 hours of symptom onset

 - Critical Care Advanced Life Support exceeds routine use of cardiac monitor, oxygen and IV fluid maintenance or a specialty-care environment is required that cannot be provided by ground ambulance.